 Compatibility with LinkingDanube

 The LinkingDanube project (2017-2019) deals with the “linking of services” for transnational, multimodal traveller information and journey planning.
 The LinkingDanube project can be seen as “proof-of-concept” for the demonstration of linking services via the open journey planning standard, connecting different isolated services without any physical integration into one central database.
 Operators of traveller information services keep the sovereignty over their data, as only routing results are provided upon request via this interface.
 One central node, including the necessary logic to manage the requests and assemble the route, enables the communication within this distributed system.
-As of its proof-of-concept role the available OJP services are limited, focussing on OJPLocationInformation and OJPTrip.
+As of its proof-of-concept role, the available OJP services are limited, focussing on OJPLocationInformation and OJPTrip.

 Providers from the following countries offer the LinkingDanube service: